texasrngrnorris/SwitchedOnGuide/Guide.md

  Misc.
 Info about homebrew that may not be in the faq or guide

 # Links
-links to discords, and other websites related to switch homebrew.
+links to discords and other websites related to switch homebrew.